 A summary of the research is available in the ASA abstracts archive.

 Chronic back pain

-Although it often accompanies many persistent medical conditions, scientists increasingly believe that chronic pain is a "health concern on its own."
+Although it often accompanies many persistent medical conditions, scientists increasingly believe that chronic pain is a "

 Chronic pain is pain that continues for at least 3 months.
 It arises when the pain signals that travel to the brain along nerve fibers persist, even though the source of the pain has disappeared.